nikitavoloboev/build-to-learn/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request ✨
+name: Feature ✨
-about: Suggest a new idea for the project
+about: Suggest new idea for the project

 ---